spatie/laravel-event-sourcing/docs/using-reactors/creating-and-configuring-reactors.md

 }
 ```

 Just by adding a typehint of the event you want to handle makes our package call that method when the typehinted event occurs.
-All methods specified in your projector can also make use of method injection, so you can resolve any dependencies you need in those methods as well.
+All methods specified in your reactor can also make use of method injection, so you can resolve any dependencies you need in those methods as well.

 ## Getting the uuid of an event